How to Make a Simple Herbal Balms for Beginners

 I like to make infused oils using the solar method.

 Place the herbs of choice in a mason jar.
 I typically fill it up about 3/4 full.
 You can use one herb or blend several types together depending on what you want the oil to do.
 If it is your first time making a balm, try just one herb.
-I recommend starting with Calendula or Plantain.
-They are great all around healing herbs.
+I recommend starting with calendula or plantain.
+They are great all-around healing herbs.

-Cap the jar, give it a good shake.
+Cap the jar, and give it a good shake.
 Then let it sit in a warm, sunny spot for two weeks.

 When you are ready to make a balm, strain off as much oil as you need for the recipe.